-Problem: (A) Could the law in effect prior to the adoption of the Colorausing an affidavit to collect a decedent's property in small estates without the appointment of a personal representative be used to evidence the transfer of title to real estate?
+Problem: (A) Could the law in effect prior to the adoption of the Colorado Probate Code with reference a decedent's property in small estates without the appointment of a personal representative be used to evidence the transfer of title to real estate?

-Problem: (B) Can Sections 15-12-1201 to 1202, C.R.S., with reference to and E as his heirs; in a proceeding under Section 153-4-1 et seq., C.R.S.
-1963 (repealed with the adoption of the Colorado Probate Code) for the determination of interests in property of A, was it necessary that the petition name D and E?
+Problem: (B) Can Sections 15-12-1201 to 1202, C.R.S., with reference to using an affidavit to collect under Section 153-4-1 et seq., C.R.S.
+1963 (repealed with the adoption of the Colorado Probate Code) for the determination of interests in property of A, was it necessary that the petition name